S2E/s2e-old/docs/Windows/DriverTutorial.rst

 ---------------------------------------

 1. Before proceeding, **reboot** the virtual machine.
 2. Go to "Network Connections" in the control panel.
-You should see a disabled (greyed-out) wired network connection corresponding to the fake PCnet card.
+You should see a disabled (grayed-out) wired network connection corresponding to the fake PCnet card.
 Right-click on it, open the properties page, and **disable** all protocols except TCP/IP.
 3. Set the IP address of the fake NIC to 192.168.111.123/24 and the gateway to 192.168.111.1.
 The actual values do not matter, but you must be consistent with those in the *pcnet.bat* script.
 4. Disable *all* services that generate spurious network traffic (e.g., SSDP, automatic time update, file sharing, etc.).
 You can use Wireshark to spot these services.
 5. Set the ``HKLM\SYSTEM\CurrentControlSet\Services\Tcpip\Parameters\ArpRetryCount`` setting of the TCP/IP stack to 0.